cjohansen/replicant/README.md

 include:

 1. Capture UI components in reusable artifacts
-2. Wire in cross-cutting concerns (i18n, theming, etc)
-3. Use knowledge about domain data to short-circuit rendering for performance
+2. Use knowledge about domain data to short-circuit rendering for performance
-4. Attach life-cycle hooks (used for animations, DOM manipulation, etc)
+3. Attach life-cycle hooks (used for animations, DOM manipulation, etc)
+4. Wire in cross-cutting concerns (i18n, theming, etc)

-With Replicant, you would use a function to capture UI components, e.g. something like `(button {,,,})` which returns the appropriate hiccup for a button.
+Clojure provides the function as a mechanism for creating reusable pieces of logic.
+Components are just functions that return hiccup, e.g. something like `(button {,,,})` which returns the appropriate hiccup for a button.

-Replicant does not need to know about cross-cutting concerns like i18n, theming, etc. The benefit of using hiccup for rendering is that hiccup is data.
-Cross-cutting concerns can be implemented as pure data transformations.
-These can be applied before your pass data to Replicant for rendering.

 Short-circuiting rendering (e.g. something akin to React's original `shouldComponentUpdate`) is generally not necessary, as Replicant is already